Aqua-Bound Sting Ray Carbon Review

 Ease of Adjustment

-All the testers agreed that the Sting Ray is by far the easiest system to use.
+All the testers agreed that the Sting Ray is one of the most straightforward systems to use.
 In timed tests, it was the quickest to dismantle, a feature that is useful if you want to transport the paddle in two pieces.
 The clear markings on the paddle shaft make it easy to identify the different blade angles on offer, and testers were able to quickly adjust the settings under pressure.

-Aqua-Bound claims to offer infinity different blade feather angles on this paddle.
+Aqua-Bound claims to offer infinite blade feather angles on this paddle.
 In reality, it is limited to six.
 However, our testers found this range of options was more than sufficient to meet our different needs and paddling conditions.

 The Posi-Lok is also incredibly secure.
 In blind testing, many kayakers mistook this for a one-piece paddle, as there was no play in the shaft, regardless of which way you pulled on the paddle.
 Despite extensive use, the secure locking system never appeared to deteriorate, and we are confident that this system will hold up for a long time to come.

-The Sting Ray is only 30g heavier than the lightest paddle in the review (the Camano).
-During blind testing, few testers were able to notice a weight difference between these two paddles on the water.
+The Sting Ray is not much heavier than the lightest paddles in the review.
+During blind testing, when on the water, few testers were able to notice a weight difference between the lightest paddles.
 This is a testament to the paddle's well-distributed weight, which gives the paddle a balanced feel and helps kayakers develop a smooth and relaxed cadence with their paddle strokes.

-It is lighter than the third-place contender, the Werner Skagit FG by 180g.
+It is lighter than most the heavier paddles by a significant amount.
 For those weight-sensitive adventurers, this may be an important consideration, especially if you are looking to paddle for long distances.
 Paddles that are significantly lighter do exist.
 However, these are in a completely different price category, typically aimed at expert kayakers.

 The Posi-Lok system appears to be designed with the longevity of use in mind.
+It was incredibly easy to adjust or dismantle, even after extended use in sandy conditions.
 Although similar in design to the Smart View, the finish of the materials on the Sting Ray made it smoother and easier to join the two pieces.
 It was not prone to collecting grit.

-The Sting Ray was a clear winner for the Editors' Choice award as it was a top performer across all metrics.
-Although it costs slightly more than your average paddle, all types of kayakers will be able to appreciate the higher performance that the Sting Ray delivers.
+The Sting Ray Carbon was a top performer across all metrics.
+Although it costs slightly more than your average paddle, all types of kayakers will be able to appreciate the higher performance that this paddle delivers.

 When testers were on long kayak journeys, and especially when the conditions got tough, we were very grateful to have this paddle in our hands.